What is the history of the budget process?

 Congress realized that Nixon had won the substantive argument and that it could not limit the president’s impoundment powers unless it created a formal budget process of its own.
 It responded by passing the Congressional Budget and Impoundment Control Act of 1974.

-There was no way to take the politics out of politics, however: The designers of the new process were intent on avoiding any significant reduction in the powers of existing committees.
+The designers of the new process were intent on avoiding any significant reduction in the powers of existing committees or else they could not get the legislation passed.
 With a few exceptions, the new budget process only established targets for aggregate spending and revenue totals.
 Traditional committees were left to determine the details.
 This compromise made the new process much more complicated than it would otherwise have been.

 The budget process has evolved since.
 Originally, two budget resolutions were required; now, only one.
-Reconciliation was originally seen as a mechanism for reconciling the first budget resolution with the second.
-Now it is a mechanism for expediting changes in entitlements and tax policy.
+Reconciliation was originally seen as a mechanism for reconciling the first budget resolution with the second but now it is a way to expedite debate and to avoid filibusters in the Senate and provides a mechanism for expediting changes in entitlements and tax policy.

 Schick, Allen.
 1995.
 The Federal Budget: Politics, Policy, Process.
 Washington, DC: Brookings Institution Press.